How does Dr. Dave create and post all of those videos online?

 - Use CorelDraw to create table-diagram illustrations.
 I export images as JPEGs and insert them into the video within Pinnacle Studio.

-- Use Pinnacle Studio to store the edited video clip as a compressed MPG4 file so it won’t be so large.
+- Use Pinnacle Studio and then HandBrake to store the edited video clip as a compressed MPG4 file so it won’t be so large.

-- Use Dreamweaver software to edit the website and add links to the new video clips.
+- Use WordPress to edit the website and add links to the new video clips.
 Upload selected videos to YouTube and embed these into pages on the website.

 That’s it … difficult to learn at first, but very easy once you have done it for a while.
 It also helps being at a university where there are people around that know how to do all of this stuff and are willing (and excited) to show you how.